I was invited by Emerald to join them on a river cruise from Arles to Lyon onboard the Emerald Liberté.

 The light lunch is always available as an alternative to the main dining room.
-The food consisted of pasta/rice and hot sandwiches.
-Oh and desserts and fruit.
+The food consisted of pasta/rice and hot sandwiches followed by desserts and fruit.

 The pool is the most amazing place to sit or swim, they have towels there for you and tea/coffee and cookies!!

 We headed out for another walk afterwards and explored a little more of Tournon.
 It was 29c at 4 pm.
 I don’t think I’d want it to be any hotter…